jenkinsci/docker-build-publish-plugin/README.md

  * Registry - a place you push docker images/repos to
  * Push - deploy a docker repo (presumably with a new image) to a remote registry
  * Image - a docker image is what you build from a Dockerfile - it gets added to a repo

+# Plugin development

+## Environment

+The following build environment is required to build this plugin

+* `java-1.6` and `maven-3.0.5`

+## Build

+To build the plugin locally:

+    mvn clean verify

+## Release

+To release the plugin:

+    mvn release:prepare release:perform -B

+## Test local instance

+To test in a local Jenkins instance

+    mvn hpi:run